AdamOliver1/CodeObserver/README.md

 ## Code Observer website 💻

-An e2e project that let teachers observe students codeing in live!
+An e2e project that let teachers observe there students coding in live!

 ***Includes:***
 * 👓 Rest API that handles all the logic - node.js
-* 🖥 Web app for displaying the live coding (JS highlight) - React js & scket.io.
+* 🖥 Web app for displaying the live coding (JS highlight) - React js & socket.io
 * 💾 Database - mongodb
 * 🔒 Login authorization and authentication - json web tokens
 * ☁️ Deployment by Heroku & Atlas mongodb